justliam42/MSOE-notes/Classes/CPE 1500/Week 1 - Number Systems and Data Encoding.md

 #### signed numbers

-a human might write +1, -1 etc. which takes extra symbols so one might imagine tha
+a human might write +1, -1 etc. which takes extra symbols so one might imagine that we would add a sign bit to determine sign